tModLoader/tModLoader/PortingNotes_1.4.5.md

 - PreUpdateNPCs doesn't exactly match 1.4.4 location because of UpdateWorld_SpawnNPCs being added.
 Do we want 2 more hooks there?
 Probably need to double check that all Main Update methods have a Pre and Post method, and that they are documented and any deviations from 1.4.4. order are documented as well (UpdateWorld_FloatingText, UpdateWorld_SpawnNPCs, etc)
 - Could NPC.lifeRegenExpectedLossPerSecond or interactedWithPlayerLocally be useful to modders?
 - Is NPC.OnSpawn useful for tmod?
-- Projectile.perIDStaticNPCImmunity is not a 2d array instead of a staggared array, might need some adjustments.
 - Chest.AddItemToShop changes need more thought to fit in vanilla changes.
 - NPCLoader.UpdateLifeRegen will need to be changed.
 This has changed a lot.
 - Player.hasWings might be useful.